SABR Editorial Board seeks new baseball research project proposals

 - Visit https://bit.ly/sabr-editorial-board-proposals to submit a SABR project proposal online

 Proposals will be graded using the following criteria: Significance, Interest, Marketability, Intersectionality, Originality, and Likelihood of Completion.

-SABR seeks to publish about four web-based multimedia projects and 6-8 books per year.
+SABR seeks to publish 2-4 web-based multimedia projects (click here for an example) and 6-8 books per year.
 Book projects should be of a scope that can fit in a single volume, typically between 100,000 and 200,000 total words.

-Deadlines for review are April 1 and October 1, with a likely publication timeline of about 18-24 months.
-For example, a proposal submitted by October 1, 2020, would be considered for publication in Spring 2022, although some timely projects may be published earlier.
+Deadlines for review are April and October, with a likely publication timeline of about 18-24 months.
+For example, a proposal submitted by April 1, 2023, would be considered for publication in Fall 2024, although some timely projects may be published earlier.

 For questions about the submission process, please contact SABR Publications Director Cecilia Tan at firstname.lastname@example.org.

 - Frequently Asked Questions: Click here to learn more about the SABR editorial submission process